 Google My Business is the dashboard for business owners to manage their location information on search, maps, and Google+ From there, you can manage the information that is included on your Google store profiles.

 Here are a few items that you want to specifically include when creating your account:

 Name, Address, and Phone (NAP) – Your basic contact information has to be correct.
 Otherwise, how do customers find you?

 To do this, make sure your name is the legal name of the company.
 Do not include the company and store name.
 Otherwise, you could cause confusion with Google.
 Similarly, make sure your address is consistent with your website and other legal documents.
 Use this free address validation tool before you save your address to ensure that the map lines up with your real address.
 Better to double check ahead of time.
-Finally, make sure that you have a local phone number for each location.
+Finally, make sure that you have a local phone number for each of your store locations.
 If you have multiple locations you should have a phone number for each store.
-Otherwise, consumers might be confused which store they need to visit to get their product.
+Otherwise, consumers might be confused which store they need to visit to buy your products.